microsoft/lignator/README.md

 The randombetween token allows lignator to generate a random number between and inclusive of the provided numbers.
 So in the example below it will create a number that is greater than 0 and less than 11.

 ```
-$ lignator -t %{randombetween(1, 10)}%
+$ lignator -t '${randombetween(1, 10)}'
 ```

 ![randombetween example](/images/lignator-randombetween.gif)

 ## linefromfile

 The linefromfile token will let lignator pick at random a line from the supplied file.
-This is helpful when you have so many items that the randomitem becomes challegening to maintain or consume.
+This is helpful when you have so many items that the randomitem becomes challenging to maintain or consume.
 A great example could be a file filled with browser agents.

 ![linefromfile example](/images/lignator-linefromfile.gif)